Wootrade (WOO) Reaches Market Cap of $356.96 Million

 Wootrade Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Wootrade directly using US dollars.
-Investors seeking to acquire Wootrade should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+It is usually not currently possible to buy alternative cryptocurrencies such as Wootrade directly using US dollars.
+Investors seeking to trade Wootrade should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wootrade using one of the exchanges listed above.

 Receive News & Updates for Wootrade Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wootrade and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.